drufball/yosai/_drafts/attachment-issues.md

 The snake lunges towards Manabu, it's mouth opening in slow motion.
 There's a shimmer along it's fangs.
 A faint mist of poison fills the space in it's mouth.
 Manabu is still turning, a book in each hand.

 I reach to my belt, pulling off two metal spheres and hurling them at inhuman speed.
 One strikes at the base of the snake's jaw.
 The other hits the snake's body where it hangs from the ceiling.
 There's a satisfying _zzt_ as both projectiles deliver their charge.
 The snake's muscles tense involuntarily, snapping it's jaw shut and causing it to veer off course from my brother.
-It crashes heavily into the ground 10 feet away from Manabu, leaving a long gouge in the trees along the wall.
+It crashes heavily into the ground ten feet away from Manabu, leaving a long gouge in the trees along the wall.

 The books in Manabu's hands erupt into flames as he focuses a blast of fire in front of him.
 The flame jet slams into the snake's side, hissing as it burns away some of the snakes scales.
 All around Manabu, the wood is blackened and scorched.
 Manabu looks to the charred remains of the bookshelf next to him, crestfallen.